Technetium1/stars/topics.md

 - [nlnwa/warchaeology](https://github.com/nlnwa/warchaeology) - Command line tool for digging into WARC files
 - [httpreserve/linkstat](https://github.com/httpreserve/linkstat) - CLI implementation of httpreserve that can test links and retrieve internet archive replacements
 - [go-shiori/obelisk](https://github.com/go-shiori/obelisk) - Go package and CLI tool for saving web page as single HTML file
-- [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript
+- [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript.
 - [danvergara/dblab](https://github.com/danvergara/dblab) - The database client every command line junkie deserves.
 - [restatedev/restate](https://github.com/restatedev/restate) - Restate is the platform for building resilient applications that tolerate all infrastructure faults w/o the need for a PhD.
 - [mbround18/valheim-docker](https://github.com/mbround18/valheim-docker) - Valheim Docker powered by Odin.
 The Valheim dedicated gameserver manager which is designed with resiliency in mind by providing automatic updates, world backup support, and a user friendly cli interfa